-- The blurb under the heading implies these are only Motor Vehicle Safety Standards, but that is misleading; for example, the CAFE standards also appear. - Browsing is difficult, because the regulations are listed in alphabetical order by first word, a word that may or may not be intuitive or revealing.
+- The blurb under the heading implies these are only Motor Vehicle Safety Standards, but that is misleading; for example, the Corporate Average Fuel Economy (CAFE) standards also appear. - Browsing is difficult, because the regulations are listed in alphabetical order by first word-a word that may or may not be intuitive or revealing.
 It is not possible to reorder by some other criterion. - No dates appear.
 One cannot tell when a particular rule was issued.
-For rules where the only document is an NPRM, one cannot tell when it was issued or whether the rulemaking is currently live.
+For rules where the only document is a notice of proposed rulemaking (NPRM), one cannot tell when it was issued or whether the rulemaking is currently live.
 Worse, if one clicks on the NPRM, the due date for comments does not appear, because the posted version is what was sent to the Federal Register rather than what appeared in the Federal Register, so these documents all state that comments must be received "not later than [INSERT DATE 60 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER]." - The search function does not work well.
 For example, if one searches all the rules for the phrase "air bags," there are only two results.
 But if one chooses to show only those rules under the topic "Air Bags," there are five results.
-And if one searches for "208," the safety standard that imposes the air bags requirement, there are nine results. - Some of the entries have no linked documents201 or nonfunctioning links.202 - The documents appear in HTML rather than PDF, with the result that they are difficult to read and contain some stray typographical marks-in particular, a frequent question mark inside a black diamond.203
+And if one searches for "208," the safety standard that imposes the air bags requirement, there are nine results.